emilypastewka/emilypastewka.github.io/posts/energy_tech_data_problems/content.md

 I had a lot of fun working on [smart cities](https://www.cosmos-lab.org/experimentation/smart-city-intersections/) in grad school.
 The pace of tangible application was a little too slow for me to commit to the space full-time.
 Even autonomous vehicles are far behind expected schedule.
 But I'm bullish in the long run.

 #### [3]
 All the stats in this section come from the [CU Boulder Coursera on Renewable Energy Technology Fundamentals](https://www.coursera.org/learn/renewable-energy-technology-fundamentals/home/module/1).
-It's very grounded in hard science, not at all squishy.
+It's very focused on hard science.
 I highly recommend it.

 #### [4]
-An argument exists that we may soon be hitting a [limit](https://ph.qmul.ac.uk/sites/default/files/u75/Solar%20cells_environmental%20impact.pdf) on the potential for current technologies to convert the sun's rays into electricity, but this has recently been [empirically disproven](https://publica.fraunhofer.de/entities/publication/e2ce1921-d7b8-41df-a037-2d82e399d015/fullmeta), at least at small scale.
+An argument exists that we may soon be hitting a [limit](https://ph.qmul.ac.uk/sites/default/files/u75/Solar%20cells_environmental%20impact.pdf) on the potential for current technologies to convert the sun's rays into electricity, but this has recently been [empirically disproven](https://www.nrel.gov/pv/cell-efficiency.html), at least at small scale.

 #### [5]
 The animated data visualization near the top of [this NYT article](https://www.nytimes.com/interactive/2023/04/14/climate/electric-car-heater-everything.html) does a great job of showing where there is room left to run in electrifying US energy usage.
-Rewiring America's [Pace of Progress report](https://www.rewiringamerica.org/pace)
+Rewiring America's [Pace of Progress report](https://www.rewiringamerica.org/pace) is even more detailed.

 #### [6]
 You didn't ask for a 116 page paper on this but it's probably the sexiest thing happening in climate tech, so [here you go](https://iea.blob.core.windows.net/assets/3520710c-c828-4001-911c-ae78b645ce67/UnlockingthePotentialofDERs_Powersystemopportunitiesandbestpractices.pdf).